-CIP-007-5 Table R1- Ports and Services Part Applicable Systems Requirements Measures 1.1 High Impact BES Cyber Systems and their associated: 1.
+CIP-007-6 Table R1- Ports and Services Part Applicable Systems Requirements Measures 1.1 High Impact BES Cyber Systems and their associated: 1.
 EACMS; 2.
 PACS; and 3.
 PCA Medium Impact BES Cyber Systems with External Routable Connectivity and their associated: 1.
 EACMS; 2.
 PACS; and 3.
 PCA Where technically feasible, enable only logical network accessible ports that have been determined to be needed by the Responsible Entity, including port ranges or services where needed to handle dynamic ports.
 If a device has no provision for disabling or restricting logical ports on the device then those ports that are open are deemed needed.
 Examples of evidence may include, but are not limited to: Documentation of the need for all enabled ports on all applicable Cyber Assets and Electronic Access Points, individually or by group.
 Listings of the listening ports on the Cyber Assets, individually or by group, from either the device configuration files, command output (such as netstat), or network scans of open ports; or Configuration files of hostbased firewalls or other device level mechanisms that only allow needed ports and deny all others.

-1.2 High Impact BES Cyber Systems Medium Impact BES Cyber Systems at Control Centers Protect against the use of unnecessary physical input/output ports used for network connectivity, console commands, or removable media.
+CIP-007-6 Table R1- Ports and Services Part Applicable Systems Requirements Measures 1.2 High Impact BES Cyber Systems and their associated: 1.
+PCA; and 2.
+Nonprogrammable communication components located inside both a PSP and an ESP.
+Medium Impact BES Cyber Systems at Control Centers and their associated: 1.
+PCA; and 2.
+Nonprogrammable communication components located inside both a PSP and an ESP.
+Protect against the use of unnecessary physical input/output ports used for network connectivity, console commands, or Removable Media.
 An example of evidence may include, but is not limited to, documentation showing types of protection of physical input/output ports, either logically through system configuration or physically using a port lock or signage.

 - R2.
-Each Responsible Entity shall implement, in a manner that identifies, assesses, and corrects deficiencies, one or more documented processes that collectively include each of the applicable requirement parts in CIP-007-5 Table R2 Security Patch Management.
+Each Responsible Entity shall implement one or more documented process(es) that collectively include each of the applicable requirement parts in CIP-007-6 Table R2 Security Patch Management.
 [Violation Risk Factor: Medium] [Time Horizon: Operations Planning]. - M2.
-Evidence must include each of the applicable documented processes that collectively include each of the applicable requirement parts in CIP-007-5 Table R2 Security Patch Management and additional evidence to demonstrate implementation as described in the Measures column of the table.
+Evidence must include each of the applicable documented processes that collectively include each of the applicable requirement parts in CIP-007-6 Table R2 Security Patch Management and additional evidence to demonstrate implementation as described in the Measures column of the table.